OriolFilter/FGO_Farming_Bot/README.md

 ## Usage:

+    # From terminal

+        Use 'py main.py'.

+    # From desktop envoirment

+        If the file is not associated to Python automatically, left click 'main.py', 'open with', and click on 'Python'

     Remember, when running the bot, it will need the folder 'templates', and a folder called 'tmp', so the bot can store the screenshots. (create 'tmp' folder if it does not exist).

     To use this bot you must need use Nox emulator with a resolution of 1280 x 720, without resizing the screen.